koenvervloesem/openhaystack-zephyr/README.rst

 Flash
 *****

-How to flash the image to a device depends on the device and the connected bootloader.
+How to flash the image to a device depends on the device and its bootloader.
 For many devices you can run:

 .. code-block:: shell